SalmanMujtaba/Angular-Email-App/README.md

 })
 ],
 ```
-* Get your lattitude and longitude and paste it in contact.component.ts :
+* Get your latitude and longitude and paste it in contact.component.ts :
 ```
 public map: any = { lat: 35.330153, lng: -80.732529 };
 ```